SportMix Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 For this reason, we do not consider corn a preferred component in any dog food.

-The second ingredient includes meat meal, “the rendered product from mammal tissues, exclusive of blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents except in such amounts as may occur unavoidably in good processing practices”.1
+The second ingredient is meat meal, “the rendered product from mammal tissues, exclusive of blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents except in such amounts as may occur unavoidably in good processing practices”.1

 On the brighter side, however, meat meals are meat concentrates and contain nearly 300% more protein than fresh meat.